AgileLatvia/agiledayriga/README.md

 ```

 ## Step 10
-How to Switch Off Tickets and Event Microdata? :x:
+How to Switch Off Tickets and Event Microdata?

+1. Disable tickets by opening `index.html` and setting `tickets-block` variable to `off`.
+2. Disable microdata by opening `index.html` and setting `event-microdata` variable to  `off`.

 ## Step 11
 How to Switch Off Schedule?